Skip to content

 "No target commits found"

-This happens when: - All changes are in new files - Changes are outside the branch scope (before merge-base) - Git blame doesn't find clear ownership
+Occurs when: - All changes are in new files - Changes are outside the branch scope (before merge-base) - Git blame doesn't find clear ownership

 Solution: Review if the changes actually belong in historical commits, or if they should stay as new changes.